12dima12/militaria-hunter2/README.md

 ## What the Bot Does

-- **Monitors militaria321.com, egun.de & kleinanzeigen.de** every 60 seconds for new items
+- **Monitors militaria321.com, egun.de, markt.de & kleinanzeigen.de** every 60 seconds for new items
 - **Deep Pagination**: Checks ALL pages, not just the first few
 - **Smart Detection**: Only notifies for genuinely new items
 - **German Interface**: All commands and messages in German